behrica/clj-py-R-template/README.md

 (apl/+ [1 2 3] [4 5 6])
  ```

-### Customizing the Docker image (typically to add some libraries)
+### Customizing the container image (typically to add some libraries)

-As in the Docker image one single R version and one single python
+As in the container images one single R version and one single python
 version is installed,
-libraries can be simply added by adding a few lines to the Dockerfile.
+libraries can be simply added by adding a few lines to the image configuratyion file (Dockerfile / my-project.def).

 In case native dependencies are required, they can be added via "apt-get install"

 The following would add a native library, a python library and a R package.

+Example how to add to Dockefile
 ```
 RUN apt-get install libssl-dev